-Applying for a visa in USA
+Applying for a Visa in USA

 When you book a course at an American EC School, a VISA SPECIALIST will be appointed to you to help make your visa application go smoothly.

-What's a F-1 Student Visa?
+What’s an F-1 Student Visa?

-To learn English in America you need a F-1 student visa.
+To learn English in America you need an F-1 student visa.
 When you have been accepted onto English course with EC, we send you an I-20 form.
 This is the first step in the student visa application process.
 With the I-20 form you can apply for a F-1 student visa at a U.S. Embassy or Consulate.
 A Form I-20 is a government form that tells the U.S. government that you are eligible for F-1 Student Status.
 Read more here.

 How to get an I-20 Form